Cablefish1/dicebag-godot-4/README.md

 var coin = dicebag.flip_coin()
 ```

-Remember to do a `randomize()` if you don't want your results to repeat.
+Remember to do a `randomize()` before you call the scripts if you don't want your results to repeat.

 #  Usage